natemcmaster/catan/INSTALL.md

 3. Run `ant server` to start the server.
 Navigate to <http://localhost:8081> to view the project.

 ## Run the tests
 1. Run `grunt test` to run the command-line version of the tests.
+This also prepares the browser tests.
-2. Run `grunt test:browser` and open <http://localhost:8081/test.html>.
+2. Open <http://localhost:8081/test.html> to run the tests in the browser.
 (The server must be running to view this page, see step 3 from above)

 ## Test coverage
 1. Run `grunt coverage` to produce a report about the line coverage of the tests.
 The report file is **coverage.html**.